 And what would a vacation be without a little shopping and plenty of eating and drinking?
 Check out the shops along St. George Street and boutiques on King Street by the Casa Monica Hotel.
 A few favorite restaurants among the locals include The Blue Hen Cafe on Martin Luther King Avenue and Ice Plant Bar on Riberia Street, one of the best craft cocktail bars in the southeast.
 The Floridian and Barley Republic Irish Pub, both on Spanish Street, will round out a foodie’s evening.

 More than just theme parks and kitschy attractions, Orlando has grown into an arts and culture-filled city with a budding craft cocktail and farm-to-table scene.
-Orlando is located approximately 125 miles southwest from Jacksonville, which equates to a two-hour drive via Interstate 95 and Interstate 4, and has plenty to offer for a weekend getaway.
+Orlando is located approximately 125 miles southwest of Jacksonville, which equates to a two-hour drive via Interstate 95 and Interstate 4 and has plenty to offer for a weekend getaway.

-Before you head to the Southernmost City in the Continental United States, there are a few essentials travel items to remember.
+Before you head to the Southernmost City in the Continental United States, there are a few essential travel items to remember.
 Casual, island-style attire is the ticket to Key West’s quirky culture.
-Leave the suits, ties and dress shoes at home for this vacation.
-Instead, opt for bathing suits, flip-flops and sundresses.
+Leave the suits, ties, and dress shoes at home for this vacation.
+Instead, opt for bathing suits, flip-flops, and sundresses.
 Think neighborhood barbecue rather than fancy dinner.
-Also, make sure to pack anything beach-related such as sunscreen, scuba gear, towels and buckets and pails for the kid’s to make sandcastles.
+Also, make sure to pack anything beach-related such as sunscreen, scuba gear, towels, and buckets and pails for the kids to make sandcastles.
 And if you’re bringing along a camera, try your hand at underwater photography to capture family fun in the aquamarine waters that are unparalleled to any other locale in the U.S.

 Famed for its pastel-hued, conch-style houses and laid-back attitude, a great way to get around Key West is on a sightseeing train.
-Old Town Trolley offers 13 convenient stops at area attractions such as the Key West Aquarium, Ripley’s Believe It or Not!, Key West Shipwreck Treasures Museum and Truman Little White House, which hosted noteworthy Americans like President Harry S. Truman, Thomas Edison and scientist Edward Hayden.
+Old Town Trolley offers many convenient stops at area attractions such as the Key West Aquarium, Ripley’s Believe It or Not!, Key West Shipwreck Treasure Museum, and Truman Little White House, which hosted noteworthy Americans like President Harry S. Truman, Thomas Edison, and scientist Edward Hayden.
 There are more than 100 points of interest to explore across this small island.
 You can even test your fright level with a Ghosts & Gravestones tour, which explores the island’s eerie past as one of the most haunted cities in America.

 Traveling North to Georgia

 Located about 139 miles north of Jacksonville is The Hostess City of the South.
-Establishes in 1733 by General James Oglethorpe and settlers from the ship Anne, Savannah is the oldest city in Georgia and situated on the beautiful Savannah River.
-Today, the quintessential Southern city is an industrial center and important Atlantic seaport that attracts millions of visitors to its cobblestone streets, antebellum architecture and dozens of manicured parks and historic squares.
+Established in 1733 by General James Oglethorpe and settlers from the ship Anne, Savannah is the oldest city in Georgia and is situated on the beautiful Savannah River.
+Today, the quintessential Southern city is an industrial center and important Atlantic seaport that attracts millions of visitors to its cobblestone streets, antebellum architecture, and dozens of manicured parks and historic squares.

 When you arrive in Savannah, a great way to get around the city is by Old Town Trolley.
-This sightseeing tour offers more than 15 convenient stops at area attractions including Juliette Gordon Low Birthplace, River Street, Forsyth Park and Cathedral St. John.
+This sightseeing tour offers many convenient stops at area attractions including Juliette Gordon Low Birthplace, River Street, Forsyth Park, and Cathedral Basilica of St. John.
 For more than 30 years, the trolley has proven an entertaining and educational way to take in all that Georgia’s first city has to offer.
 Make sure to pick up a copy of the trolley’s official map and tour brochure for exclusive coupons to top attractions.